Don Valley CCS Project,

 Over £3 billion will be invested at the CCS plant site, £1 billion in offshore facilities, and hundreds of millions of pounds into the 400km pipeline.
 Total investment in the Don Valley CCS project is expected to be £5 billion.

-Assuming it is successful in these competitions, 2Co will work with the project's public and private investors to reach a final investment decision at the end of 2013 so the plant can be in operation by the end of 2016.
+2Co’s intent is to work with the project's public and private investors to be able to reach a final investment decision at the end of 2015 so the plant can be in operation by the end of 2018/ early 2019.